Glitter (soundtrack): #JusticeForGlitter

-In November 2018, the album became the subject of a campaign by Carey fans as part of the build-up to her fifteenth studio album, Caution.
-Promoted on social media with the hashtag #JusticeForGlitter, the campaign resulted in the album reaching number one on the iTunes albums charts in several countries including the United States, and top 10 in several countries worldwide.
-Carey herself acknowledged and praised the campaign through social media and interviews.
-She eventually added a medley of songs from the album on her Caution World Tour as a thank you to her fans.
+In November 2018, the album was the focus of a viral fan campaign during the promotional lead-up to Carey's fifteenth studio album, Caution.
+Promoted on social media under the hashtag #JusticeForGlitter, the effort sent the album to number one on iTunes album charts in several territories, including the United States, and into the top 10 worldwide.
+Carey acknowledged and thanked fans for the campaign across social media and in interviews.
+She later incorporated a medley of songs from Glitter into the setlist of her Caution World Tour as a tribute to her fans.